knocklabs/react-notification-feed/README.md

 # React notification feed

-A set of components for integrating a Knock in-app feed into a React application.
+A set of components for integrating [Knock](https://knock.app) in-app notifications into a React application.

 [See a live demo](https://knock-in-app-notifications-react.vercel.app/)